Ranji Trophy final: Madhya Pradesh clinch first ever title with 6-wicket win against Mumbai

 MP had to then bat out two sessions or score 108 runs to clinch the title.
 Mumbai had the improbable task of bowling MP out within two sessions but had a good start by dismissing first-innings centurion Yash Dubey for 1 as Dhaval Kulkarni struck in the second over.

 Himanshu Mantri and Shubham Sharma then steadied the innings for MP.
 Shams Mulani picked up a couple of wickets to make things slightly interesting.
 But another centurion from the first innings, Rajat Patidar, joined Shubham and took the Chandrakant Pandit-coached side close to the finish line.
-Shubham was dismissed for 30 looking to finish with a flourish, with Mulani taking a third wicket.
+Shubham was dismissed for 30, as he looked to finish with a flourish, with Mulani taking a third wicket.

 But Aditya Shrivastava, the MP captain, joined Patidar in the middle and made sure there was no late drama.
 The latter’s runs were cheered with chants of ‘RCB, RCB’ by the Bengaluru faithful.
 And fittingly, it was Patidar who hit the winning runs and remained unbeaten on 30.